Changes on January 30, 2015:

 - Google Analytics:they store data about traffic and visitors, which allows us to better understand how our site is being used and thus figure out how we could make it better.

-- Mixpanel:similar to Google Analytics but allows us to track specific events.
+- Keen:similar to Google Analytics but allows us to track specific events.
 We use it to fine tune the user experience, and specifically to make it easier to accomplish actions on Hackster.

 - Mailchimp:we send newsletters through them.